Updated: May 12

 The California Science Center.
 African American Museum.
 Natural History Museum.
 Olympic Memorial .
 Rose Garden.Coliseum

-Hollywood Walk of Fame I'd love to put this #1, but it's grimy.
+Hollywood Walk of Fame I'd love to put this #1, but the golden area is no more.
 I honestly don't know what's worse...
 The stink meat sausage carts, the emotional trace music, or the dirty Mickey Mouse that just ruined my childhood dreams.

 Go for the Hollywood Walk of Fame, Chinese Grauman's Theatre (with the cement hand and foot prints) Pantages, and El Capitan (kid friendly screenings Tuesdays at 10am).